Finals Rescheduled Again

-Students in the Department of Industry and Technology are encouraged to get involved with the eight student organizations hosted in Osburn Hall.
+Students in the Department of Applied Engineering, Safety and Technology are encouraged to get involved with the eight student organizations hosted in Osburn Hall.
 Most of the organizations are open to general membership, with one being an invitation only international honorary fraternity.

 Descriptions of each organization are listed below, along with the faculty sponsor's name and email link.
 A major emphasis area is listed for each of the organizations as well as a link to their homepages and event calendars.